cynraw/Dart/README.md

 Every symbol, letter, or emoji you use in Dart has a unique Unicode code point.
 For example:
 The Unicode for the smiley face 😊 is U+1F60A.
 The Unicode for the heart ❤️ is U+2764.
+String.fromCharCodes() decodes the rune spell (Unicode values) into a readable string, turning the Unicode numbers into their corresponding symbols.